shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 ## Illustrations

-GitLab documentation uses two illustration types:

-- Screenshots, used to show a portion of the GitLab user interface.
-- Diagrams, used to illustrate processes or relationships between entities.

 Illustrations can help the reader understand a concept, where they are in a complicated process, or how they should interact with the application.

 Use illustrations sparingly because:

-- They become outdated.
+- They tend to become out-of-date.
 - They are difficult and expensive to localize.
-- They cannot be read by screen readers.
+- Their content cannot be read by screen readers.

-If you must use illustrations in documentation, they should:
+Types of illustrations used in GitLab documentation are:

+- Screenshot.
+Use a screenshot when you need to show a portion of the GitLab user interface.
+- Diagram.
+Use a diagram to illustrate a process or the relationship between entities, for example.

-- Supplement the text, not replace it.
+Use illustrations only to supplement text, not replace it.
-  The reader should not have to rely only on the illustration to get the needed information.
-- Have an introductory sentence in the preceding text.
-  For example, `The following diagram illustrates the product analytics flow:`.
-- Be accessible.
-For more information, see the guidelines specific to screenshots and diagrams.
-- Exclude personally identifying information.

-### Screenshots
+### Screenshot

-Use screenshots to show a portion of the GitLab user interface, if some relevant information can't be conveyed in text.
+Use a screenshot when you need to show a portion of the GitLab user interface.

 #### Capture the screenshot